the poster for Krzysztof Kieslowski’s A Short Film About Killing (1988)

 To start with, this was mostly about books, and I think it will end that way too.
 But it begins with a not terribly controversial statement; hero worship is not good.
 And the greatest figures in the fight for human rights or human progress of one kind or another – Martin Luther King, Jr, Emmeline Pankhurst, Gandhi – without wishing to in any way diminish their achievements – would not have achieved them alone.
 Rosa Parks is a genuine heroine, but if she had been the only person who believed it was wrong for African-American people to be forced to give up seats for white people, the practice would still be happening.
 These individuals are crucial because they are catalysts for and agents of change – but the change itself happens because people – movements of people – demand it.

-The artist Sara Shamma – who, significantly has undertaken many humanitarian art projects, but has also done much of her most profound work in self-portraiture – said “I think understanding a human being is like understanding the whole of humanity, and the whole universe” and the more I’ve thought about that statement the more true it seems.
+The artist Sara Shamma – who, significantly, has undertaken many humanitarian art projects, but has also done much of her most profound work in self-portraiture – said “I think understanding a human being is like understanding the whole of humanity, and the whole universe” and the more I’ve thought about that statement the more true it seems.
 If we truly understand any human being, it is first, foremost and perhaps only, ourselves.
 And, unless you are a psychopath, in which case you have my condolences, you will recognise the traits you have – perhaps every trait you have – in other people, people who may seem otherwise almost entirely different from you.
 When you look at the classifications humankind has made for itself – good/bad, deadly sins, cardinal virtues – these are things we know to exist because, in varying degrees, we feel them in ourselves, and therefore recognise them in others.
-Even that most valued human tool, objectivity, is a human tool, just as logic, which certainly seems to explain to our understanding the way the world works, is a human idea and also an ideal.
-Interestingly but perhaps significantly, unlike nature, mathematics or gravity, human behaviour itself routinely defies logic.
-When we say – to whatever extent – we understand the universe, what I think we mean is that we understand our own conception of it.
+Even that most valued human tool, objectivity, is a human tool, just as logic, which certainly seems to explain, to our understanding at least, the way the world works, is a human idea and also an ideal.
+Interestingly but significantly, unlike nature, mathematics or gravity, human behaviour itself routinely defies logic.
+When we say – to whatever extent – that we understand the universe, what I think we mean is that we understand our own conception of it.
 It’s easy to talk about the universe being boundless, but not limitless, or limitless, or connected to other universes as part of a multiverse (though not easy to talk about intelligently, for me), but regardless of what is ‘out there’, what we are actually talking about is all ‘in here’, in our own brain; the universe that you talk about and think about is whatever you think it is, however you perceive it.
-If what you believe dictates the way you live your life it may as well be, to all intents and purposes ‘the truth’.
-For Stephen Hawking there were black holes in space/time, and whether or not there actually are, for a creationist there probably aren’t.
+If what you believe dictates the way you live your life it might as well be, to all intents and purposes ‘the truth’.
+For Stephen Hawking there were black holes in space/time, and whether or not there actually are, for a creationist there really aren’t, until the day when they impinge on our lives in anything other than a theoretical way.

 And so, to books!
 Reading fiction and watching films and TV, it’s amazing how the larger-than-life (but also simpler and therefore ironically smaller-than-life) hero/ine vs villain, protagonist vs antagonist and – most hackneyed of all (a speciality of genre fiction since such a thing existed, and the preserve or religion and mythology before that) – the ‘chosen one’ vs ‘dark lord’ narrative continues to be employed by writers and enjoyed by generations of people (myself included*), long past the age that one becomes aware of the formulaic simplification of it.